Why don't more people know about

 can be sensed and measured within the narrow range of vibrations

 which make up our five senses.
-It rejects the possibility

-of an afterlife because materialist science teaches that
+It rejects the possibility of an afterlife because materialist

-Most religions want people to follow their teachings which
+Some religions want people to follow teachings

-it is dangerous.
+dangerous.

-This created a "taboo" or prohibition on publicly
+society have created a "taboo" or prohibition

-or the afterlife.
+phenomena (psi) or the afterlife.

 Dr Dean Radin calls this the "woo woo